dm-drogeriemarkt/log-capture/README.md

 #### More Examples

-See [ReadableApiTest.java](src/test/java/com/example/app/ReadableApiTest.java) for more usage examples.
+[See Tests](src/test/java/com/example/app) for more usage examples.

 ## Usage outside of JUnit 5 (Cucumber example)